TomSoderling/TomSoderling.github.io/_posts/2018-04-09-Disable-iOS-simulator-connections-popup.md

 ## So What Does This Script Do, Exactly?

-Yes, before downloading and running a bash script on your personal machine, you should probably know what it's doing.
-Fear not, everything is on the up and up.
+Yes, before downloading a bash script from the internet and running it on your personal machine, you should probably know what it's doing.
+Fear not, everything is on the up and up here.

 Your Mac has a firewall.
 A firewall that doesn't remember that you've clicked "Allow" a thousand times.
 What it doesn't realize is that incoming connections to the Simulator are probably not malicious.
 In fact, you probably __always__ want to allow those connections because you're writing an app that is designed to make connections with the outside world.